Student employees at the Equestrian Center prepare for new additions to the stables

-The Quarter Horse Unit, home to some of Fresno State’s most classes, is getting read for some new additions to the classroom.
+The Quarter Horse Unit, at Fresno State’s Student Horse Center, is getting ready for some new additions to the classroom.
 Several mares will give birth this spring with the help of dedicated student staff members.

 Whether the students are getting paid or volunteering their time, their professors prepare them well.